The coupling method for inhomogeneous random intersection graphs: Main Results

 then

-\end{tw} One of the question posed in \cite{GpCoupling} concerned the range of $m=m(n)$ for which the threshold function for $\mathcal{C}_k$ for $\Gnmpp$ coincides with this for $\delta(\Gnmpp)\ge 1$.
+\end{thm} One of the question posed in \cite{GpCoupling} concerned the range of $m=m(n)$ for which the threshold function for $\mathcal{C}_k$ for $\Gnmpp$ coincides with this for $\delta(\Gnmpp)\ge 1$.
 Moreover we may ask when threshold function for $\mathcal{C}_k$ for $\Gnmpp$ is the same as this for $\mathcal{C}_k$ for $\Gn{\phat}$ with $\phat=mp^2$.
-Theorem~\ref{TwierdzenieSpojnosckGp} gives a final answer to these questions. \begin{wn} Let $k$ be a positive integer.
+Theorem~\ref{TwierdzenieSpojnosckGp} gives a final answer to these questions. \begin{cor} Let $k$ be a positive integer.
 If

 then